BrodaNoel/cv/README.md

 ## Some of my proud
 * [Brodio](https://github.com/BrodaNoel/brodio): Project to learn about React-Native.
 Never finished, but nice experience with React-Native.
-* [Bropy](https://github.com/BrodaNoel/bropy): Project adminsitrator to create generic drivers for RaspberryPi components.
+* [Bropy](https://github.com/BrodaNoel/bropy): Project administrator to create generic drivers for RaspberryPi components.
 Funny project!
 * Twibro (private): Project full of Node and MongoDB.
 Using Twitter API to look for tweets with geolocation, useful to understand where (geolocalization) is the people that is tweeting about some hashtag. ([screenshot](./twibro.png))
 * [DevsEverywhere](https://github.com/BrodaNoel/devseverywhere): Project to learn more about React, Redux, and more.
 * [Firebase-Test](https://github.com/BrodaNoel/firebase-tests): In progress.
 Project created just to improve knowledge in Firebase.
 * [StreamingJS](https://github.com/BrodaNoel/streamingjs): In progress.
 Using WebRTC to create P2P video conferences.
 * [React-Agthy](https://github.com/BrodaNoel/react-agthy): React component to get user feedback in your website
 * [SVG-2-image](https://github.com/BrodaNoel/svg-2-image): Export a SVG html element as a image.
 * [D3-to-image](https://github.com/BrodaNoel/d3-to-image): Implementation of `svg-2-image` dedicated to D3 in AngularJS (and more...
-I'll be adding more libraries in a future).
+I'll be adding more libraries in the future).

 ## Which is that project that I would like to see grow up?
 Oh yeah!
-This project has name, and some basic designs.
-Not published yet, but basically it's a game, a on-off-line game, like [oGame](https://en.ogame.gameforge.com).
+This project has a name and some basic designs.
+Not published yet, but basically, it's a game, a on-off-line game, like [oGame](https://en.ogame.gameforge.com).
 I love this kind of games, and I want my game.
 I hope to give you more details here ASAP.

 ## Something more?